mmdemirbas/git_forget_paths/README.md

 # git_forget_paths.sh
 Shell script to remove specified paths from a Git repository with the related history.

 # Quick Start

 1. Prepare a `params.sh` copying from the `sample-params.sh`
-2. Run `git_forget_paths.sh params.sh` to create the repository first time.
+2. Run `git_forget_paths.sh params.sh` to create the repository for the first time.
+This may take too long.
-3. Run `git_forget_paths.sh params.sh` againg to update the existing repository from the remote repository whenever you want.
+3. Run `git_forget_paths.sh params.sh` again to update the existing
+   repository from the remote repository whenever you want, and merge the created/updated branch manually.

 # Usage